wurthless-elektroniks/RGH1.3/install_rgh13_zfj_tiltsw.md

 # RGH1.3 installation, TILTSW for POST 7, Falcon/Jasper

 The tiltswitch RGH1.3 method was the first to be created.
-It requires you disable or remove the tiltswitch to reuse the tiltswitch line as an input for POST bit 7.
+It requires you disable or remove the tiltswitch to reuse the tiltswitch line as an input for POST bit 7. **It is not really recommended anymore due to its ugliness and the fact that there are far better methods now.**

 The tiltswitch was chosen because:
 - It's a line that's pulled up to 3v3 internally
 - It makes for slightly cleaner wire routing
 - It isn't externally accessible
 - If the tiltswitch is disabled by a trace cut, it can be reconnected later without much fuss
+- Tilt switch reads were far easier to spot in Ghidra as opposed to some of the other I/Os
+- I just wanted to get something working and to refine it later

 The downside is that you lose the tiltswitch's functionality, which, let's be honest, is just to orient the Ring of Light patterns differently if your console is standing up or lying down.
-It's not a major loss but I'd understand why some people would want to keep it.

 ## Installing